 The heavy electrical industry covers power generation, distribution, transmission, and utilization.
 Products manufactured and installed by the industry may include transformers, turbines, boilers, and generators.
+The global manufacturing market is expected to rise to $3 trillion by 2020.
+The largest market region is found in Asia Pacific with China has the top country.
+India is expected to grow at a steady 16.8% rate.

 Important Heavy Electrical Industry Statistics